treydock/puppet-string2hash/README.md

 NOTE: All items in the must be encapsulated in double quotes

-To use simply run the script
+To use, edit the value of input_hash to reflect your Puppet hash, then run the script

 ```bash
 ruby ./gen_string.rb